Pondidum/presentations/es-serverless-slack/slides.md

 Note:
 * very similar to the api event handler
 * we control the whole event, so no need for default eventId, timestamp handling
-* we could add other events to other cognito stages (e.g. PreAuthentication, PostAuthentication)